deepkit/deepkit-framework/release-notes/alpha-53.md

 ## Version alpha-53

-With this version a big refactor of the module system was done: New features and a few breaking changes added.
+This version introduces a rather big refactor of the module system: New features and a few breaking changes were added.

 What has changed?